Training Facility at Nova Southeastern University: Super Bowl

 The 2006 AFC Champion Indianapolis Colts used the facility while preparing for Super Bowl XLI.
-The other team, the NFC Champion Chicago Bears, used the Miami Hurricanes Football Facility at the University of Miami.
+The other team, the NFC Champion Chicago Bears, used the Miami Hurricanes football facility at the University of Miami in Coral Gables, Florida.

 The Kansas City Chiefs used the facility while preparing for Super Bowl LIV.
-The other team, the San Francisco 49ers, used the Miami Hurricanes Football Facility at the University of Miami.
+The other team, the San Francisco 49ers, used the Miami Hurricanes football facility at the University of Miami.